-And when something goes wrong, you can easily repair it by replacing the faulty component like the motherboard, monitor, or power supply for example.
+When something goes wrong, you can easily repair it by replacing the faulty component like the motherboard, monitor, or power supply.

 Gaming computers usually have more processing power

-Another reason to choose a gaming computer over an all-in-one computer is that they offer high performance without sacrificing any storage or memory, which is crucial for gaming.
+Another reason to choose a gaming computer over an all-in-one one is that it offers high performance without sacrificing storage or memory, which is crucial for gaming.

-However, you will also have to sacrifice space on your desk or gaming area for the larger computer to fit.
+However, you must also sacrifice space on your desk or gaming area for the larger computer to fit.

 In addition, gaming computers are for gaming, so they prioritize the features gamers want, like speed, ample storage, and fast reaction times.

-With these options, you have the opportunity to optimize your speed for the highest FPS, most rapid download speeds, and lowest loading times.
+With these options, you can optimize your speed for the highest FPS, most rapid download speeds, and lowest loading times.

-If you are playing games, you want to make sure you are playing without lag time.
+If you are playing games, you want to ensure you are playing without lag time.